French Polynesia Government

 Capital Time Difference UTC-10 (5 hours behind Washington, DC, during Standard Time)

-Independence none (overseas lands of France)
+Independence none (overseas land of France)

 National Holiday Fete de la Federation, 14 July (1790); note - the local holiday is Internal Autonomy Day, 29 June (1880)